• About Us

 She made her guest list, checked it twice and snuck off to quietly deposit bundles outside each of her guests’ rooms – all in the spirit of the German tradition of St. Nikolaus who visits children on the night of December 5th and “fills their boots” in a sort of pre-Christmas warm-up.

-The following morning, Susanne, a woman we met at breakfast at the Raskolnikoff cafe, spoke to us about St. Nikolaus while her five-year old son dug deep into his Nikolaus stocking which was still loaded with the previous night’s treats.
-We’ve spliced some segments from our discussion regarding the German Nikolaus (and Czech Mikuláš) Christmas traditions.
+The following morning, Susanne, a woman we met at breakfast at the Raskolnikoff cafe, spoke to us about St. Nikolaus while her five-year old son dug deep into his Nikolaus stocking which was still loaded with the previous night's treats.
 Perhaps most interesting is the end, where Susanne shares a candid view of the apparently universal challenges of modern day Christmas.

 Dresden’s Advent Markets